jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

      Colorado Regional Fall gathering meeting, please let committee know now.
 This month is the national distribution will find a suggestions for national distributions.
 AFSC has a contribution matching campaign as we decide the national distribution.
-At Friend's Fiducary funds they are slowly recovering from recession of a few years ago.
+At Friend's Fiduciary funds they are slowly recovering from recession of a few years ago.

      We received a Property Valuation notice from the El Paso County Assessor.
 It